fieldtrip/website/reference/ft_convert_units.md

  e.g. a volume conduction model of the head should be approximately 20 cm large.

  Use as
-   [object] = ft_convert_units(object, target)
+   [output] = ft_convert_units(input, target)

- The following geometrical objects are supported as inputs electrode or gradiometer array, see FT_DATATYPE_SENS volume conductor, see FT_DATATYPE_HEADMODEL anatomical mri, see FT_DATATYPE_VOLUME segmented mri, see FT_DATATYPE_SEGMENTATION dipole grid definition, see FT_DATATYPE_SOURCE
+ The following input data structures are supported electrode or gradiometer array, see FT_DATATYPE_SENS volume conductor, see FT_DATATYPE_HEADMODEL anatomical mri, see FT_DATATYPE_VOLUME segmented mri, see FT_DATATYPE_SEGMENTATION source model, see FT_DATATYPE_SOURCE and FT_PREPARE_SOURCEMODEL

- Possible target units are 'm', 'dm', 'cm ' or 'mm'.
-If no target units are specified, this function will only determine the native geometrical units of the object.
+ The possible target units are 'm', 'dm', 'cm ' or 'mm'.
+If no target units are specified, this function will only determine the geometrical units of the input object.

- See also FT_DETERMINE_UNITS, FT_CONVERT_COORDSYS, FT_DETERMINE_COODSYS
+ See also FT_DETERMINE_UNITS, FT_DETERMINE_COODSYS, FT_CONVERT_COORDSYS, FT_PLOT_AXES, FT_PLOT_XXX
 ```